 On January 30, 2017, I, along with forty-five other students, were invited to meet Academy Award winning director Martin Scorsese at the Wallis Annenberg Center for Performing Arts.
 I cannot speak for the other students, but this was definitely a dream come true for me.
 I was invited to meet one of my heroes and inspirations in cinema.

 When we arrived, they had a small mixer for the guests.
-It was mainly Citi Bank employees and their family and friends, because Citi Bank helps fund Mr. Scorsese’s The Film Preservation Organization, a non- profit that helps preserve films around the world.
+It was mainly City National Bank employees and their family and friends, because City National Bank helps fund Mr. Scorsese’s The Film Preservation Organization, a non- profit that helps preserve films around the world.
 This event was to thank them for their support.
 After mingling at the mixer, everyone went into the auditorium to be seated for the Q&A.

 As soon as Mr. Scorsese walked in, the room lit up with applause and cheers.
 I myself was cheering and had a large smile on my face.
 To actually be in the same room with someone that inspired me, and only inches away from him, was just breathtaking.